How to handle dangerous goods

 For sea and air freight, there are also a number of additional information requirements.

-Blue Water offers to issue dangerous goods documents for a fee.
+Blue Water offers to issue transport documents for a fee.
 However, this requires that we receive all relevant information about the product, including classification.

 With this in mind, we recommend that our customers attach a QR code label to the outside of the shipping packaging that leads to the product's SDS.
 In this way, we keep each other safe.